 Why Valentine’s Day Triggers Anxiety (Even in Healthy Relationships)

 Valentine’s Day is often marketed as a celebration of love.
 In practice, it can start to feel more like a performance review of your relationship.
+Instead of connection, you might notice thoughts like:- Are we doing enough?

 - Do they care as much as I do?